Hugh Patrick Guarin Maule: Family life

-In 1902 he married Edith, eldest daughter of Canon R.B.
+In 1902, he married Edith Poole, eldest daughter of Canon R.B.
 Poole DD, the headmaster of his old school.
-He died in Hertfordshire on 15 May 1940 and was survived by his wife, two sons and a daughter.
+He died in Hertfordshire on 15 May 1940, ages 67, and was survived by his wife, two sons and a daughter.

 Two days after his obituary, a tribute to Major Maule was published in The Times on 18 May 1940: 'In everything he did he was actuated by the highest principles; and by his fine ideals, energy and keenness he inspired others.
 He was a true leader of men'.